AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_create.md

 | `groupid` | String | The group ID. |
 | `groupname` | String | The group name. |

-For other fields and descriptions, see [Public parameter](#param).
+For other fields and descriptions, see [Common parameters](#param).

 If the returned HTTP status code is not 200, the request fails.
-You can refer to [status code ](#code) for possible causes.
+You can refer to [Status codes](#code) for possible causes.

 ### Example